tourkaman/PDC-support-web/documents/running/managing_files/data_management.rst

 ------------

 Computations on PDC resources usually demands storage of files relating to computations, such as data files or program files.
-PDC has two file systems available: AFS and Klemming.
+PDC has two file systems available: AFS and Lustre.
 To know more:

 .. toctree::
    :glob: